CoinPaymentsNet/CoinPaymentsNET.github.io/openapi/paths/wallets/wallets-description.md

 powerful functionality, merchants have extensive control and flexibility in managing their cryptocurrency wallets to cater to their specific business needs.

+**Note:** When sending funds to an address, make sure that the address you are sending to matches the token/coin that you credit to the address.
+Otherwise, this may lead to the funds being stuck in the network or even lost.

-Currently, CoinPayments API supports only creation of temporary account-based addresses for their wallets with the plan to extend to permanent account-based addresses in future.
+**Important:** Currently, CoinPayments API supports only creation of temporary account-based addresses for their wallets with the plan to extend to permanent account-based addresses in future.
 Such temporary addresses are used as commercial addresses for commercial fees, e.g. gambler casino accounts.